uva-bi-sdad/community/README.md

 npm run build
 ```

-That updates the "dev" versions of the distribution scripts, where `build-v1` will update the "v1" scripts.
+That updates the "dev" versions of the distribution assets, where `build-v1` will update the "v1" assets.